Ghostwatch: Synopsis

 Pipes' background is slowly pieced together.
-An interviewed neighbour mentions Mother Seddons, a Victorian baby farmer who murdered children, re-imagined as a bogeyman by the locals.
+An interviewed neighbor mentions Mother Seddons, a Victorian baby farmer who murdered children, re-imagined as a bogeyman by the locals.
 Later, an anonymous call from a probation officer reveals that Raymond Tunstall, a disturbed paedophile who believed he was possessed by Seddons, hanged himself in the room under the stairs, where his body was eaten by his relatives' cats.
 Pascoe suggests there may be a greater force at play, a possibly ancient evil that possessed Mother Seddons, Tunstall, and countless others.

-As events in the house grows increasingly frightening, Suzanne disappears and is heard from behind the locked door.
+As events in the house grow increasingly frightening, Suzanne disappears and is heard from behind the locked door.
 The camera crew forces the door open, only for a mirror to fall and wound Aiton.
 Abruptly, the footage shows the house has returned to normal.
 However, Pascoe realises the footage is from earlier in the broadcast, and that Pipes has used the free will to create a nationwide séance circle, invading the public's homes.

 The live broadcast resumes as Pamela, Kim, and the injured Aiton are evacuated from the house.
 Inside, Greene and Miller attempt to rescue Suzanne, but Greene is dragged through the under-stairs door, which slams shut.
 The programme ends as inexplicable paranormal activity starts happening in the TV studio, causing all on-set save Parkinson to flee.
 Parkinson wanders about in the darkened studio, beginning to show signs that he has been possessed by Pipes.